Is EVA Foam Suitable for Automotive Use?

 connie foam materials

-EVA foam can be suitable for automotive use, but it depends on the application, material grade, density, compression performance, adhesive system, odor control, heat resistance, and long-term aging behavior.
+EVA foam can be suitable for automotive use when the application requires lightweight cushioning, anti-rattle performance, vibration reduction, gap filling, surface protection or protective packaging.
+However, it should be approved based on material grade, density, thickness, compression recovery, adhesive compatibility, odor control, heat resistance and long-term aging behavior.

-At Sanken Manufacturing, we help automotive OEMs and Tier 1 suppliers convert EVA foam into precision die-cut pads, adhesive-backed foam parts, anti-rattle components, cushioning layers, protective liners, sealing support parts, and multilayer assemblies.
+At Sanken Manufacturing, we help automotive OEMs and Tier suppliers convert EVA foam into precision die-cut pads, adhesive-backed foam parts, anti-rattle components, cushioning layers, protective liners, sealing support parts and multilayer assemblies.

 展示不同厚度和密度的EVA泡棉片材、卷材及汽车内饰应用材料样品